 I remember a dream that I had many years ago.
 In the dream.
 I was having a social gathering of friends and acquaintances.
-The doorbell to my home rang and upon answering it, a strange man was standing there.
-He wanted to come in.
-Now, he was not dressed appropriately for a well-heeled soirée, but he was neither scary nor threatening.
-From what I recall, he had a very friendly face.
+The doorbell to my home rang and upon answering it, I found a stranger standing there.
+I knew he wanted to come in, but he was not invited, nor was he dressed appropriately.
+He was neither scary or threatening.
+From what I can recall, he had a very friendly face.
 I wondered how he got to my house as we lived in the suburbs, miles from the city.
-Then, I awakened—I don’t remember why I suddenly woke up!
-What was interesting was I do not know whether I would have opened my door and welcomed the friendly being or closed it in his face.
-That dream made me think about what would have been the kindest thing to do.
+Then, I awakened—now I don’t remember why I woke up so suddenly.
+What was interesting was I do not know whether I would have welcomed the friendly man into my home or closed it in his face.
+That dream made me think about what would have been the kindest, but also the wisest thing to do.
 I want to think that I would have granted him entrance since I lived in a very safe and friendly neighborhood—far, far from the hustle and bustle of the city.

-Could that have been an angel sent as a messenger to prevent me from being a respecter of persons and to show me that a person’s station in life is irrelevant?
-We are all God’s people!
+We are all God’s people and could that have been an angel sent as a messenger to prevent me from being a respecter of persons and to show me that a person’s station in life is irrelevant?
 I began to wonder about that homeless person on the street—that mother who asks for a dollar so she can feed her children.
 Now, don’t get me wrong, I know the streets are filled with con artists and charlatans.
 However, now, I pray for discernment.

 I also recall another inexplicable event that occurred one dark, almost starless night, years ago.
 I was driving home to Richmond (Virginia) with my children on Interstate 64 after visiting my family in southeastern Virginia.
 I heard this loud noise; I knew instantly that it was one of my tires.
 We had just passed Williamsburg and there was no way that I was going to stop on that dark interstate to check a tire late at night.
 I began to pray for divine protection and intervention from God.
 I decided to keep on driving, knowing that I might not get very far and that I could ruin the tire’s rim.
 But I also realized that my children and I could become stranded on that dark interstate.
 I drove very slowly and my car remained functional, but slightly bumpy.
 We made it home safely.
 When I looked at the blown-out tire—I was shocked!
 The gaping hole was much larger that a baseball, and , I kid you not, around the size of a softball or larger!
 We had travelled almost 48 miles from Williamsburg to Richmond!
 I cannot explained this occurrence but that we must have been carried along by angels.
 I kept this to myself for years for it is an occurrence that you have to see to believe!